janpfeifer/gonb/cmd/nbexec/README.md

 # `nbexec` Executing a Jupyter Notebook with Chromium

-`nbexec` executes Jupyter Notebook saves it.
+`nbexec` executes a Jupyter Notebook and then saves it.
-It can then be used by `nbconvert` to convert to various formats.
+The saved notebook can then be used by `nbconvert` and converted to various formats (html, text, pdf, etc.).

 ## How to use it?